speculatrix/tvh_epg/README.md

 # tvh_epg

-This is just the very start of this project, at the moment it's just a proof of concept, a simple python3 program which grabs channel and EPG data from a TVHeadEnd server
+This is the early days for this project, at the moment it's just a basic now/next electronic program guide for TVHeaded.

- There's no point in you playing with it unless you just want to see some python being hacked out.
+It's a simple python3 cgi-bin program which grabs channel and EPG data from a TVHeadEnd server and presents it in a grid form, with a link to click to play the channel.

-That said, I'd be grateful for any help I can get!
+I expect to add more features to make it more useful...
+I'd be grateful for any help I can get!

 ## installation